-AL 2 O 3 Alumina (Aluminium Oxide)
+AL2O3 Alumina (Aluminium Oxide)

 Fe Total Iron

-JORC Code The 2004 or 2012 Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves as published by the Joint Ore Reserves Committee of the Australasian Institute of Mining and Metallurgy, Australian Institute of Geoscientists and Minerals Council of Australia.
+JORC Code The 2004 or 2012 Australasian Code for Reporting of Exploration Results, Mineral

+Resources and Ore Reserves as published by the Joint Ore Reserves Committee of the Australasian Institute of Mining and Metallurgy, Australian Institute of

+Geoscientists and Minerals Council of Australia.

-LOI Loss on ignition
+LOSS on ignition

 LOM Life of mine

 Mineral Resource A concentration or occurrence of material of intrinsic economic interest in or on the Earth's crust in such form, quality and quantity that there are reasonable prospects for eventual economic extraction.
 The location, quantity, grade, geological characteristics and continuity of a Mineral Resource are known, estimated or interpreted from specific geological evidence and knowledge.
 Mineral Resources are sub-divided, in order of increasing geological confidence, into Inferred, Indicated and Measured categories.

 Mn Manganese

-Ore Reserve The economically mineable part of a Measured and/or Indicated Mineral Resource.
+Ore Reserve The economically mineable part of a Measured and/or Indicated Mineral

+Resource.
 It includes diluting materials and allowances for losses, which may occur when the material is mined.
 Appropriate assessments and studies have been carried out, and include consideration of and modification by realistically assumed mining, metallurgical, economic, marketing, legal, environmental, social and governmental factors.
 These assessments demonstrate at the time of reporting that extraction could reasonably be justified.
-Ore Reserves are sub-divided in order of increasing confidence into Probable Ore Reserves and Proved Ore Reserve but is of sufficient quality to serve as the basis for a decision on the development of the deposit.
+Ore Reserves are subdivided in order of increasing confidence into Probable Ore Reserves and Proved Ore Reserves.
+A Probable Ore Reserve has a lower level of confidence than a Proved Ore Reserve but is of sufficient quality to serve as the basis for a decision on the development of the deposit.

-Р Phosphorus
+P Phosphorus

 PFS Pre-feasibility Study

 SiO2 Silica

-Beneficiation The process of improving (benefiting) the economic value of the ore by removing the waste minerals, which results in a higher grade product (concentrate)
+Beneficiation The process of improving (benefiting) the economic value of the ore by removing the waste minerals, which results in a higher grade product

+(concentrate)

 Pelletisation The process of compressing or moulding a material into the shape of a pellet